Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

   - Move your `FalloutNV` folder from your desktop back into its origin in the `C:\Users\[USERNAME]\Documents\My Games` folder, selecting `Replace` when prompted.

 :::danger
-If a clean `Stock New Vegas` folder is not appropriate completed, the game will fail to launch.
+If a clean `Stock New Vegas` folder is not appropriate created, the game will fail to launch.
 :::

 ### <p align="center"> ![Generating Fresh INI Files](https://github.com/user-attachments/assets/db4eb7b0-0231-4710-9e37-9a806fcaba45) </p>